mittalnavyaa/FakeNews_and_Misinformation_Detector/README.md

 - **WELFake**:
   You need to download the WELFake dataset from [Hugging Face - WELFake](https://huggingface.co/datasets/davanstrien/WELFake)

+- **PolitiFact**:
+  You need to download the PolitiFact dataset from [Hugging Face - PolitiFact](https://huggingface.co/datasets/Jinyan1/PolitiFact)

 ---

 ## Project Structure and File Descriptions